Quenched invariance principle for simple random walk on discrete point processes: Abstract

 \section{Abstract}

 We consider the simple random walk on random graphs generated by discrete point processes.
-This random graph has a random subset of a cubic lattice as the vertices and lines between any consecutive vertices on lines parallel to each coordinate axis as the edges.
-Under the assumption that discrete point processes are finitely dependent and stationary, we prove that the quenched invariance principle holds, that is, for almost every configuration of a point process, the path distribution of the walk converges weakly to that of a Brownian motion.
+This random walk moves on graphs whose vertex set is a random subset of a cubic lattice and whose edges are lines between any consecutive vertices on lines parallel to each coordinate axis.
+Under the assumption that the discrete point processes are finitely dependent and stationary, we prove that the quenched invariance principle holds, i.e., for almost every configuration of the point process, the path distribution of the walk converges weakly to that of a Brownian motion.

+\begin{flushleft} \bf Acknowledgments \end{flushleft} The author is grateful to Prof. Shigenori Matsumoto, Prof. Takao Nishikawa, Prof. Ryoki Fukushima and Prof. Jun Misumi for discussions on this problem.
+I would also like to express my profound gratitude to the reviewer for the very careful reading of the manuscript.